 Function Point Analysis is more than just ‘counting’, a misused word that is sometimes heard in the industry.
 FPA is a profession and a craftsmanship, and should be recognized as such.
 The certified function point analyst is capable to measure many different types of functional documentation and is capable of clearly distinguishing functional requirements from non-functional requirements.
 Certified analysts also see the flaws in the documentation, resulting in cost savings by correcting errors very early in the project lifecycle, avoiding cost of having to repair them later on.
 That’s why passing the certification exam is not easy at all and requires a lot of study, practice and experience.

 Nesma strongly advises to study the Hotel casy study as part of the exam preparation activities.
 This case study is available in Dutch and in English on the Publications page.
-The same is true for the sample exam.

 Advantages Nesma CFPA certification

 - International recognized certificate, similar to the IFPUG CFPS certificate;

 - Certify once, no renewal necessary;

 - You don’t need to remain a Nesma member to stay certified.

 International exams (in English) are organized by Nesma, under supervision of Eureka.
 Take a look at the special page for CFPA exams in English with the location details for the international exams.
 The price for the international exam depends on your Nesma membership and the location: